Paul Slane: Clyde

 Having already played twice for the club as a trialist, Slane signed for Clyde on 27 February 2015.
 Twenty minutes into Clyde's League Two match at Elgin City the following month, Slane was forced to come off as a result of eating a large amount of Mars bars on the coach journey up to the game.
 "Ten minutes in, I'm looking at him and he's just walking about," explained Clyde manager Barry Ferguson.
 "I'm thinking, 'What's up with this guy now?'
 He just looked across and said, 'I can't play'.
 I went mental."
 After he was substituted, the Elgin team doctor examined Slane and said he needed hospital treatment.
 Having sent the team home on the coach, Ferguson and his assistant Bob Malcolm picked up Slane (and Ross Fisher, who followed Slane to the hospital with a broken nose) in a rental car and drove them home at 2.00 am.

 Slane's final career appearance occurred on 16 April 2016, a goalless home draw against East Fife.
 Immediately after coming on as a 74th-minute substitute, Slane asked the referee how long was left in the match.
 "I never heard that, but Bob heard it," said Barry Ferguson four years later, "and Bob never said anything to me until after the game.
 Bob says he's run on, he's run past the ref — he's not even been on for two minutes here — 'How long to go?'
 I would have taken him straight off."
 Slane explained: "I had taken co-codamol right before I went on, and when I was running I felt like I was running in slow motion.
 I remember thinking, 'I'm the final sub here; there's nobody who can come on for me.'"

 Open Goal Broomhill

-After six years of retirement during which he would carve out a career as a media personality with Open Goal, Slane would return to football to play for their new side, Lowland League club Open Goal Broomhill, on a one-year deal under manager and fellow Open Goal podcaster Simon Ferry.
+After six years of retirement, during which he began a career as a media personality with Open Goal, Slane returned to football to play for their new side, Lowland League club Open Goal Broomhill, on a one-year deal under manager and fellow Open Goal podcaster Simon Ferry.